Benehiko/pico-ultrasonic-rs/README.md

 The Pico will restart itself when it panics or does not succeed on an important task.
 For example, it does not connect to the AP after a few attempts or DHCP is unsucessful.
+But only with the `cargo run --release` flag!

 ### Technical Background links